Toilets and Showers Facilities in Everest Base Camp Route

 • Rajesh Thapaliya

-Toilets and Showers are important things wherever travelers plan to travel.
-Likewise, the trekkers to the Everest base camp also might worry about toilets and showers before planning a trip to this place.
-Most trekkers check about the toilets and showers first because clean and comfortable bathrooms make for a comfortable stay during the Everest base camp trek.
+Toilets and Showers are important wherever travelers plan to travel.
+Likewise, trekkers to the Everest base camp might worry about toilets and showers before planning a trip to this place.
+Most trekkers check the toilets and showers first because clean and comfortable bathrooms make for a comfortable stay during the Everest base camp trek.

 Clean toilets and bathrooms are vital to people’s health and the environment.
 So, clean toilets and bathrooms are essential for a healthy trek to stay.